wedgehov/frontend-mentor-todo-app/README.md

 - **Bonus**: Drag and drop to reorder items on the list (Note: This is not yet implemented)

+- **User Authentication**: Users can register for a new account and log in.
+- **Protected Routes**: The main todo list is only accessible to authenticated users.
+- **Multi-page Navigation**: The application uses routing to navigate between login, registration, and the main todo page.

 ### Screenshot

 ![](./design/desktop-preview.jpg)